 Teeth whitening can restore brightness to a stained or dimming smile, making it a popular procedure in the world of cosmetic dentistry.
-As Family Gentle Dental Care explains, teeth are particularly susceptible to staining in the days immediately following a whitening session, and adjusting your eating habits after the procedure can help your teeth brighten to their whitest possible shade.
-Temporarily avoid specific foods and beverages and limit items that cause discomfort to sensitive areas of your mouth.
+However, this whitening process can temporarily make teeth more sensitive and susceptible to staining.
+Avoiding certain foods and beverages after the procedure can help optimize the effectiveness of the whitening procedure, and minimize discomfort to sensitive areas of your mouth.

 Tooth color is influenced by a variety of factors, including age, smoking habits, health history, medications -- and diet.
 Foods more likely to stain teeth include tea, coffee and certain dark-colored fruits and vegetables.
 Many people choose to counter these dental stains with whitening or bleaching treatments, which may include dental office treatments, take-home kits dispensed by a dental professional, or over-the-counter home whitening products.
 Unfortunately, sensitive teeth and irritated gums are potential drawbacks of these whitening treatments.
 According to the American Dental Association, sensitive teeth occurs in up to two-thirds of people who whiten their teeth.

 Counter Sensitive Teeth